mukhtar-github/mukhtar-github/README.md

-- 🔭 I’m currently documenting all my *learning* materials ...
+- 🔭 I’m currently documenting all my *learning* materials.
 - 🌱 I’m currently learning *MongoDB*.
 - 👯 I’m looking to collaborate on *Node.js*, and, *Express.js*.
 - 🤔 I’m looking for help with ...